Electricity

 that there were two different kinds of static electric charge.

-- 1752: American printer, journalist, scientist, and statesmen Benjamin
+1752: American printer, journalist, scientist, and statesman Benjamin

 believe electricity is made inside animals' bodies.